cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Syncing data

-Syncing data to snowflake can be done as with any other destination plugin so checkout our [Quickstart](../docs/quickstart) and [Snowflake recipe](../docs/recipes/destinations/snowflake).
+Syncing data to snowflake can be done as with any other destination plugin so check-out our [Quickstart](../docs/quickstart) and [Snowflake recipe](../docs/recipes/destinations/snowflake).

 There are two ways to sync data to Snowflake: